BRISCOE GROUP LIMITED

-The Board may reinstate the restriction on the exercise of Options during the Restrictive Period at any time by giving 3 Business Days’ notice in writing to all applicable Option holders.
+The Board may reinstate the restriction on the exercise of Options during the Restrictive Period at any time by giving three business days’ notice in writing to all applicable Option holders.

 It is intended that any notification by the Board to permit the exercise of options during the Restrictive Periods, will generally be given no later than four weeks prior to the start of the Restrictive Period.